mkandziora/plantastic/about.md

 permalink: /about/
 ---

 I am an evolutionary botanist, who studies why species diversify.
-I use phylogenetic data and compaarative methods to understand how biodiversity is generated and maintained across space and time.
+I use phylogenetic data and comparative methods to understand how biodiversity is generated and maintained across space and time.
 My name is Martha Kandziora and currently I am a postdoctoral researcher at UC Merced developing software tools to automatically update phylogenies, by heart I am a plant scientist.

 Please feel free to contact me at martha.kandziora@yah..com.